 As an MP I want to continue my local work, but also help in Parliament.
-For example, the Conservative Manifesto has committed to a review of business rates and rebalancing the burden away from local shops and towards online retailers, who are taking a growing share of trade.
-This gives me a real opportunity to use my business experience to argue the case for local shops, and see that the legislation that is developed helps reduce the business rates burden on our local retailers.
+For example, the Conservative Manifesto committed to a review of business rates and rebalancing the burden away from local shops and towards online retailers, who are taking a growing share of trade.
+This gives me a real opportunity to use my business experience to argue the case for local shops and see that the legislation reduces the business rates burden on our local retailers.

 It is vitally important that we support our local firms, both to build thriving high street communities but also to help the national situation.
 The only way we can build a strong economy, eliminate the deficit and generate tax revenues for investment in public services is through growing employment.
 Since small businesses are responsible for most job creation, it’s crucial that we encourage this sector to create growth and provide jobs for the next generation.

 I know from my experience what companies need to flourish – lower taxes, a skilled workforce, and access to capital – and as an MP I would use my expertise and contacts to help our local business people.
 Below you can read of some of the initiatives I have run to help new and existing businesses.

 I'm give my time as a volunteer in a number of ways that help local people start up new businesses and create jobs:

 - I am an Ambassador for Kent Youth Support Trust, based in Sheerness on the Isle of Sheppey, which provides low cost office space and free mentoring to young people from disadvantaged backgrounds looking to start a business